Irish Ancestry Trail – Canada – Nova Scotia

 The following shares our adventures on the Nova Scotia leg of our trip along the Irish Ancestry Trail in North America.
-If you would like to see all of the places we visit on this trip – please have a look back at the overview for the series here.

 We left Argentia in Newfoundland and arrived in Sydney Mines on Cape Breton Island, Nova Scotia about 24 hours later.
 Here is a video of Carina with the final glimpse of Newfoundland just behind her as we headed out to open sea: